SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 ```

 > Note:
 > Please note that this variant with inline scripting is not CSP-compliant.
-It is better to create a module with `sap.ui.define` which contains the startup code and load it via
+It is better to create a module with `sap.ui.define` which contains the startup code and load it via `data-sap-ui-onInit="module:my/app/main"` \( this usually also requires a declaration of `data-sap-ui-resourceroots`, e.g.: `data-sap-ui-resourceroots='{"my.app": "./"}` \).
->
-> `data-sap-ui-onInit="module:my/app/main"` \(this usually also requires also a declaration of `data-sap-ui-resourceroots`, e.g.: `data-sap-ui-resourceroots='{"my.app": "./"}` \).
 >
 >